Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Figure 12.7 Brer Rabbit, depicted here in an illustration from Uncle Remus, His Songs and His Sayings: The Folk-Lore of the Old Plantation (1881) by Joel Chandler Harris, was a trickster who outwitted his opponents.

-African beliefs, including ideas about the spiritual world and the importance of African healers, survived in the South as well.
+Although some enslaved people resisted violently, others used their religious and spiritual beliefs to sustain them.
+These ideas about the spiritual world, which people brought with them from Africa, survived in the South as well.
 White people who became aware of non-Christian rituals among the enslaved labeled such practices as witchcraft.
 Among Africans, however, the rituals and use of various plants by respected enslaved healers created connections between the African past and the American South while also providing a sense of community and identity for enslaved individuals.
 Other African customs, including traditional naming patterns, the making of baskets, and the cultivation of certain native African plants that had been brought to the New World, also endured.

 Americana